-In the body there is something called SHBG (sex hormone binding globulin) when the body is in imbalance is too high a proportion of the testosterone that is bound to this substance.
-About 60% of your total testosterone is bound to binding globulin (SHBG), making the male hormone inaccessible to the body to use directly.
-If one can prevent SHBG from catching up and binding part of the testosterone, one has theoretically a higher proportion of free Testosterone in the blood.
-Furthermore, there is LH hormone which comes from the pituitary gland and signals the testes in the man to produce testosterone.
-If one can stimulate the LH production, it will result in increased production signal of testosterone.
-Testosterone is also converted by the enzyme 5-alpha-reductase into DHT (known to cause hair loss and prostate enlargement at too high levels).
-If we can reduce this enzyme’s impact, we in theory get more free testosterone.
+In the body there is something called SHBG (sex hormone binding globulin) when the body is unbalanced and there is too high a proportion of the testosterone that is bound to this substance.
+About 60% of your total testosterone is bound to binding globulin (SHBG), making the male hormone inaccessible for the body to use directly.
+If you can prevent SHBG from capturing and binding part of the testosterone, you theoretically have a higher proportion of free testosterone in your blood.
+Furthermore, there is LH hormone which comes from the pituitary gland and signals to the testes of the man to produce testosterone.
+If one can stimulate LH production, it will result in an increased production signal of testosterone.
+Testosterone is also converted using the enzyme 5-alpha-reductase to DHT (known to cause hair loss and prostate enlargement at too high levels).
+If we can reduce this enzyme’s impact, we will in theory get more free testosterone.

 Both men and women have testosterone and estrogen in the body.
 However, men should have about 10ggr more testosterone than women to function normally.
 The body has an enzyme called aromatase that controls the conversion of testosterone into estrogen.
 Too high a level of estrogen causes unwanted fat storage, among other things.
 If a substance is added that may inhibit the action of aromatase, this risk is reduced.